Introduction

 Security features of OneDrive on Windows 11

-File encoding and Transfer
+File Encryption and Transfer

 Authentication and Access Management